34 Most Common SoapUI Interview Questions and Answers

 Ans.
 Simple Object access protocol that uses XML to interact with web applications.
 It uses XML based content to communicate between two client machines across any network

 Q #10.
-What would be the message format of SOAP protocol?
+What would be the message format for the SOAP protocol?

 Here’s the sample SOAP message format.